car-r/astro-pickleball/src/pages/blog/how-to-serve-in-pickleball.md

 3. Both feed must be behind the baseline on contact with at least one foot on the ground
 4. The ball must land in the crosscourt service area and past the kitchen line

-You can learn more about pickleball serving rules in this in depth blog post, but for now, these rules will get you started!
+You can learn more about <a href="/blog/pickleball-serve-rules">pickleball serving rules</a> in this in depth blog post, but for now, these rules will get you started!

 ## Pickleball Serve